rundonghe/rundonghe.github.io/_pages/about.md

   - /about.html
 ---

 I am a Ph.D. candidate (since 2019) in the School of Sofware at Shandong University, advised by [Prof. Yilong Yin](https://faculty.sdu.edu.cn/ylyin) and [Zhongyi Han](https://zhyhan.github.io/).
 In addition, I am currently doing research at Westlake University with [Prof. Tailin Wu](https://tailin.org).
 I plan to graduate in June 2024 and do postdoctoral work after that.
-At present, I urgently need to find two undergraduate scientific research assistants （本科科研助手） with self-drive ability to participate in the current scientific research, and I will try to lead them to publish top conference and journal papers.